 The first mail in the camp was received in March 1944.
 After that mail was given out every two months.
 The POWs were allowed to mail home a postcard every six to eight weeks.

 Corporal punishment was an everyday occurrence at the camp.
 The guards beat the POWs with fists, clubs, and sandals for the slightest reason and continued until the POW was unconscious.
 If they didn’t like the way a POW looked at them, the guards beat him.
 The man was then taken to the guardhouse and put in solitary confinement without food or water for a long period of time.
 POWs with red hair received worse treatment than other POWs.
 POWs who failed to bow or salute had to stand in front of the guardhouse for hours.
 During the winter, the POWs were made to stand at attention and had water thrown on them as they stood in the cold, or they were forced to kneel on bamboo poles.
-It is known that the POWs were also made to stand in water and shocked with electrical current.
+It is known that the POWs were also made to stand in water and were shocked with electrical current.
 At some point in 1945, two POWs were tied to a post and left to die.
-This was done they had violated a camp rule.
-On one occasion in November 1944, shirts had been stolen from a bundle in a building.
-The Japanese ordered all the POWs to assemble and told them that they would not be fed until the shirts were returned.
-The men returned the shirts anonymously, and the POWs received their meal at 10:00 P.M.
+This was done because they had violated a camp rule.

-According to Charles Kamendat – who was working with Franklin – on Tuesday, June 6, 1944, a slab from the mine roof fell and struck Franklin and him.
+According to Charles Kamendat – who was working with Heze, on Tuesday, June 6, 1944, a slab from the mine roof fell and struck Heze and him.
 In Kamendat’s words, “It cut him in half.”
 His mother did not learn of his death until she received a telegram from the War Department on September 17, 1945.

 “MRS SALLEY SALLEE